edinburgh-napier/SET09102/notes/unit1_code_quality/refactoring_techniques.md

     strategy.
 Over time, even well-written code can accumulate technical debt as new features are added or requirements change.
 Regular refactoring, such as setting aside time during each sprint or development cycle, ensures that the code remains clean and manageable.
-    This approach minimizes long-term technical debt and keeps the codebase in a healthy state, allowing the team to focus on adding value rather than constantly fixing problems.
+    This approach minimises long-term technical debt and keeps the codebase in a healthy state, allowing the team to focus on adding value rather than constantly fixing problems.

 7. When Performance Becomes a Concern

-    If you identify performance bottlenecks or inefficient code, refactoring can help you streamline operations, optimize algorithms, or reduce redundancy, all without altering the external behavior of the system.
+    If you identify performance bottlenecks or inefficient code, refactoring can help you streamline operations, optimise algorithms, or reduce redundancy, all without altering the external behaviour of the system.
 By addressing performance issues through refactoring, you ensure that the code remains both functional and efficient.

 8. When the Code Becomes Hard to Understand (Code Smells)